c5c86a/vm/README.md

 For each argument x that you put at class Provisioner, you can put the following files at folder deploy.

-1. boot_x.sh runs on boot
+1. boot script runs on boot
-2. start_x.sh is uploaded after startup_x.sh is ready and then it is executed
+2. start script is uploaded after boot port is up and then it is executed

 The file input.yml has the following format: